R. Nissim Gaon – Intellectual Profile

 • Location – Kairouan (modern-day Tunisia)

 • Beginning in about 1057, the city of Kairouan was attacked and ransacked repeatedly, and eventually the entire Jewish community was forced out of the city.
-For the last two to five years of his life, R. Nissim lived in Mahdia (on the Tunisian coast).2
+For the last years of his life, R. Nissim lived in Mahdia (on the Tunisian coast).2

 • Occupation – R. Nissim is noted in multiple letters as a ריש בי מדרש, the head of a rabbinic study hall in Kairouan.3